Regenerating brownfield for mixed-use residential in inner London

 The former brownfield site is bordered by a Network Rail asset and fronts the River Lea as well as having a Thames Water trunk sewer running through the development.
 As a complex and sensitive site this presented some challenging design constraints to address.
 The site also housed two adjoining warehouses which required demolition.

-Working with Project Manager, Potter Raper, Hydrock was commissioned to deliver utilities, energy studies, MEP, BREEAM and acoustic services from planning through to completion and RIBA Stage 6 handover.
+Working with Project Manager, Potter Raper, we delivered utilities, energy studies, MEP, BREEAM and acoustic services from planning through to completion and RIBA Stage 6 handover.

 The project completed in early 2020.